 Serengeti National Park

-Serengeti National Park gets its name from the Maasai word Siringitu meaning endless Plain.
+Serengeti National Park gets its name from the Maasai word Siringet meaning endless Plain.
 The Serengeti is located along the rift valley and is abundant with geological formations.
 One of the Serengeti’s defining features are its Kopjes pronounced “copy”, a feature of continual weathering.
 These islands in the sea of grass are formed as the top soil comprising of rock and ash is eroded exposing the covered layer of metamorphic rock.
 These exposed rock forms, kopjes, are round as a result of spherical wind weathering.
-The national park covers an area of 14,800 square kilometers most of which is grass plains.
+The national park covers an area of 14,800 square kilometres most of which is grass plains.
 These rich grass plains are a result of ash deposited by volcanic eruptions and are home to 3 million animals.
 Within these grass plains, the scattered kopjes act as a haven for animals from grass fires, predators and the heat.
 The game drives in this park are exceptional and the game viewing is incredible.
 This park offers the best opportunity of viewing cheetahs, leopards and lions.

 Ngorongoro is a unique crater known as a caldera.
 A caldera is the after effect of a volcanic collapse, an implosion rather than an explosion.
 Ngorongoro was formed some two million years ago.
-The Ngorongoro crater is found within the Ngorongoro Conservation Area Authority and ecologically it covers an area of 8,300 square kilometers with varied terrain and altitudes.
+The Ngorongoro crater is found within the Ngorongoro Conservation Area Authority and ecologically it covers an area of 8,300 square kilometres with varied terrain and altitudes.
 These variations result in diverse and distinct habitats from grassy plains to montane forests.
-The Crater itself measures an average of 18 kilometers in diameter and approximately 700 meters of vertical drop.
+The Crater itself measures an average of 18 kilometres in diameter and approximately 700 metres of vertical drop.
 Apart from being home to 25,000 large animals, it forms part of what is known as the Serengeti-Ngorongoro-Maasai Mara ecosystem.
 This ecosystem allows for the free movement, the migration, of 1.5 million animals in their continuous search for green pastures.
 The crater is one of the prime areas to observe the endangered black rhino and black-maned lions.

 Tarangire National Park